 I began teaching SMRT while still at the Cottonwood School of Massage.
 But upon leaving Cottonwood and opening Full Circle School of Alternative Therapies, I could write my own curriculum and included SMRT as our third level massage course.
 I found that SMRT was more effective than Neuromuscular therapy, while also being easier on the client and the therapist.
 Also, while Neuromuscular has momentary negative effects of the lymphatic system, SMRT positively stimulates the lymph system.
 I have said to many people that I developed SMRT because the universe was kind enough to send me a lot of really screwed up people to practice on, and that is what I have done since 1995, practice, practice, and more practice.
 Between teaching anatomy and SMRT, along with everything else, and working on many, many, many people, I was able to fully embrace this knowledge and take my massage to new levels.

-Seven years after opening Full Circle we closed our doors, and I began to travel and teach.
+Ten years after opening Full Circle we closed our doors, and I began to travel and teach.
 One of the things I was asked to do was to work on my graduate’s clients while instructing them about that one client’s issues.
 That was a marvelous experience and taught me a tremendous amount.
 Somewhere in the middle of traveling and teaching, I began to crave being a student again and finished my bachelor’s degree.
-Today I teach across the country to massage therapists, physical therapists, occupational therapists, osteopaths, and other body therapists, as well as maintaining a thriving private practice and putting SMRT on video.
+Presently, along with owning an approved Massage School again and teaching a basic Massage Therapy Program, I teach across the country to massage therapists, physical therapists, occupational therapists, osteopaths, and other body therapists, as well as maintaining a thriving private practice and putting SMRT on video.

 Having worked in the world of business for many years, I had a profound shift in my life after having a Reiki treatment.
 My world opened up and I knew that I had to pursue a life path in healing of some sort.
 I found Full Circle School of Massage Therapy in 2001 and began my career as a SMRT Massage Therapist.
 Within a year of graduating, I went on to complete my Reiki Master Training, completed a Doula training program, became certified with La Stone, and went on to become a Plant Spirit Medicine Healer.
 Most of my experience since then has been in private practice offering therapeutic massage and healing, working in Ski Town Spas, specializing in Pregnancy Massage, Certifying as a Placenta Encapsulation Specialist, and most recently serving as a Massage Instructor, running the IntelliTec Massage Therapy Program in Grand Junction, CO.